Awards for excellence in teaching, scholarship and faculty service granted at Convocation

 At the national level, Mark Danner and Luke Carmichael were finalists at the College Broadcasters, Incorporated (CBI) National Student Electronic Media Convention, held recently in San Antonio, Texas.
 They were recognized for their work on a Freedom of Speech Public Service Announcement in CBI’s National Student Production Awards.
 The two were named finalists in a field of more than 700 submissions from 100 college and university broadcasting organizations.

-Muskingum University’s Obit Media currently has a total of 32 students on staff.
-They are advised by Professor of Communication Dr. Jeff Harman and Associate Professor of Communication Dr. Lisa Marshall.
+Muskingum University’s Obit Media are advised by Professor of Communication Dr. Jeff Harman and Associate Professor of Communication Dr. Lisa Marshall.
 Mark Bohach serves as broadcast engineer.

 TOP PHOTO: Muskingum University Orbit Media student-broadcasters were named “Student Organization of the Year” by the Ohio Communications Association at its annual meeting, held recently in Marietta.
 Accepting the award were, from the left to right, Jessica White, Kaylee Lukecena, Kayla Rausch, Joe Lemasters, Muskingum alumnus Doug Switzer ’79 (who made the award nomination) and Muskingum Professor of Communication Dr. Jeff Harman.